Doctorjellybeans/Mini-Cloud-Chatroom/README.md

 # Mini-Cloud-Chatroom
-Chatroom web en tiempo real diseñado como proyecto de aprendizaje en arquitectura cloud, redes y sistemas distribuidos.
+Web chatroom in reak time design as a personal project in cloud arquitecture, networks and distributed sistems.

-Este proyecto implementa un chatrooom web de tiempo real inspirado en Discord / WhatsApp, diseñado especidicamente como ejercicio pratico para aprender computación en la nube, redes de computadores y arquitectura de sistemas distribuidos.
+This project implements a web chatroom in real time inspired int Discord / WhatsApp, designed especifically as a practical way to learn cloud computing, computer networks and distributed sistems arquitectures.

-Incluye:
+This project includes:
-  - frontend en
+  - a frontend in
-  - backend en
+  - a backend in
-  - base de datos con
+  - a database in